-Sometime, users can face problems like delay.
-This means that, you cannot find the exact subtitle at the exact time.
+Sometimes, users can face problems like delays.
+This means that you cannot find the exact subtitle at the exact time.
 It can be delayed or appear earlier up.
 It happens when the media player fails to synchronize the subtitle correctly.
 Also, this problem occurs when the subtitle is written in a bad manner.
 It is possible to convert .srt (standard file extension of subtitle) file to .txt.
 If anybody makes a wrong change with this file, you can face problems with the subtitle.

 Adjust subtitle speed in VLC Media Player

-There are two different ways to adjust subtitle speed of VLC Media Player.
-First one will be done using keyboard shortcut and the second one will be done manually.
-If you use keyboard shortcut, you can either delay or speed up the subtitle by 50ms.
+There are two different ways to adjust the subtitle speed of VLC Media Player.
+The first one will be done using a keyboard shortcut and the second one will be done manually.
+If you use a keyboard shortcut, you can either delay or speed up the subtitle by 50ms.
 This is fixed and not possible to change.
-However, if you use manual method, you can do the same by 1ms.
+However, if you use the manual method, you can do the same by 1ms.

 If you think that you need to speed up the subtitle, just press G. It will speed it up by 50ms.